ynotdraw/playwright-visual-regression-testing/findings.md

 # Findings

 Overall findings testing with Playwright.
+To go through these findings yourself, you can do the following:

+- Clone this repo and this `testing-closed-shadow-roots` branch
+- Run `pnpm i`
+- Run `pnpm test` to kick off the tests

+To only run the Storybook, run `pnpm start`.

 ## Components that seem to work just fine